duvandekoker/duvandekoker/README.md

 * Learn from failure - encourage failure, embrace setbacks, and allow mistakes.
 Learn, iterate and grow from them.
 * Be obvious - The experiences I craft are obvious, transparent and inevitable.
 I go the extra mile to make the experience feel predictably inevitable.
 * Make it accessible and inclusive - Everything should be accessible, responsive and inclusive.
 Sacrifice elegance over inclusiveness, readability and legibility.
+Design should be usable on all devices by all of the people in all situations.
+Design is simple, touch friendly and clear and aims for AA accessibility.
+Be accessible to the broadest possible audience.

 **Mozilla's mission stement resonantes with me**
 Our mission is to ensure the Internet is a global public resource, open and accessible to all.
 An Internet that truly puts people first, where individuals can shape their own experience and are empowered, safe and independent.